way-lo/ac-infinity-hacs/README.md

 Fixed config_flow.py to safely handle missing address in _discovered_devices on form submit

 Added not_supported and device_not_found error strings to strings.json and translations/en.json

+Note:
+For the Airtap vent fans, humidity is provided as an entity but these devices have no humidity sensor.